-The first-line treatment for metastatic stomach cancer is chemotherapy.
-The chemotherapy is usually oxaliplatin, cisplatin or irinotecan, combined with either 5-FU or capecitabine.
-Patients with HER2-positive cancer are usually offered trastuzumab in combination with the chemotherapy, and patients with PD-L1-positive cancer typically receive nivolumab in combination with the chemotherapy (Lordick et al., 2022).
-Pembrolizumab can be offered to patients who have PD-L1-positive tumours located at the junction where the stomach meets the oesophagus.
+The first-line treatment for metastatic AC or OGJ cancer is chemotherapy.
+Patients with HER2-positive cancer are usually offered trastuzumab in combination with the chemotherapy, and patients with PD-L1-positive cancer typically receive nivolumab or pembrolizumab in combination with the chemotherapy (Lordick et al., 2022).

-Overview of first-line treatment options for metastatic stomach cancer.
+Overview of first-line treatment options for metastatic AC and OGJ cancer.

-HER2, human epidermal growth factor receptor 2; PD-L1, programmed death-ligand 1.
+AC, adenocarcinoma: HER2, human epidermal growth factor receptor 2; OGJ, oesophagogastric junction; PD-L1, programmed death-ligand 1.